 Lingual braces can fix crossbites, overbites, underbites, gaps in teeth and overcrowding.

 How will lingual braces affect my lifestyle?

-While lingual braces might be a subtler option than traditional “outside” braces, they are still braces!
+While lingual braces might more subtle than traditional “outside” braces, they are still braces!
 Therefore you will still have some restrictions when it comes to the foods you can eat throughout your treatment.

 The wire might be made of metal but it is not indestructible, so you should always take care when consuming anything particularly hard or chewy as this can bend or break the wire.
-You will need to be sure to gently brush the teeth and gums twice a day and floss to remove any food build up that can cause plaque to form.
+You will need to gently brush your teeth and gums twice a day and floss to remove any food build up that can cause plaque to form.